Mamba Neural Operator: Who Wins? Transformers vs. State-Space Models for PDEs: Acknowledgments

 \section{Acknowledgments}

-CWC is supported by the Swiss National Science Foundation (SNSF) under grant number 20HW-1\_220785.
-It also acknowledge CMI, University of Cambridge.
-JH was supported in part by the Imperial College Bioengineering Department PhD Scholarship and the UKRI Future Leaders Fellowship (MR/V023799/1).
-GY were supported in part by the ERC IMI (101005122), the H2020 (952172), the MRC (MC/ PC/21013), the Royal Society (IEC\ NSFC211235), the NVIDIA Academic Hardware Grant Program, the SABER project supported by Boehringer Ingelheim Ltd, Wellcome Leap Dynamic Resilience, and the UKRI Future Leaders Fellowship (MR/V023799/1).
-CBS acknowledges support from the Philip Leverhulme Prize, the Royal Society Wolfson Fellowship, the EPSRC advanced career fellowship EP/V029428/1, EPSRC grants EP/S026045/1 and EP/T003553/1, EP/N014588/1, EP/T017961/1, the Wellcome Innovator Awards 215733/Z/19/Z and 221633/Z/20/Z, CCMI and the Alan Turing Institute.
-AIAR gratefully acknowledges the support from Yau Mathematical Sciences Center, Tsinghua University.
+CWC and AIAR acknowledge support from the Swiss National Science Foundation (SNSF) under grant number 20HW-1 220785.
+JH was supported in part by the Imperial College Bioengineering Department PhD Scholarship and the UKRI Future Leaders Fellowship(MR/V023799/1).
+GY was supported in part by the ERC IMI (101005122), the H2020 (952172), the MRC (MC/PC/21013), theRoyal Society (IEC\%NSFC\%211235), the NVIDIA Academic Hardware Grant Program, the SABER project supported by BoehringerIngelheim Ltd, NIHR Imperial Biomedical Research Centre (RDA01), The Wellcome Leap Dynamic resilience program (co-funded by Temasek Trust), UKRI guarantee funding for Horizon Europe MSCA Postdoctoral Fellowships (EP/Z002206/1), UKRI MRC ResearchGrant, TFS Research Grants (MR/U506710/1), Swiss National Science Foundation (Grant No. 220785), and the UKRI Future Leaders Fellowship (MR/V023799/1, UKRI2738).
+CBS acknowledges support from the Philip Leverhulme Prize, the Royal Society Wolfson Fellowship, the EPSRC advanced career fellowship EP/V029428/1, EPSRC grants EP/S026045/1 and EP/T003553/1, EP/N014588/1, EP/T017961/1, the Wellcome Innovator Awards 215733/Z/19/Z and 221633/Z/20/Z, CCMI, and the Alan Turing Institute.
+AIAR gratefully acknowledges the support of the Yau Mathematical Sciences Center, Tsinghua University.
+This work is also supported by the Tsinghua University Dushi Program.